cherryreaper/Assignment2/README.md

     a.
 Create an ombre background made of triangles.
 THe traingles should start blue, with each triangle becoming subsequently redder.
 The ombre should fade left to right then up and down.

    b.
 A bat should be drawn over this background.
-The bat will have a line of symmetry in the middle, and should be made up of the same triangles that the background is.
+The bat will have a line of symmetry in the middle, and should be made up of the same triangles that the background is, like triangle-based pixel art.
 3. Program
 ```
 function setup() {